 In any shooting, you can be charged with a crime depending on the specifics of the case.
 Castle Doctrine protects the right of self defense in your home, but does not protect you from arrest and prosecution if authorities decide you did something wrong.
 Likewise, "no retreat" or "stand your ground" laws do little more than eliminate the requirement for you to prove you could not safely retreat before using your firearm.

-No. We wanted to cover all weapons, but it proved to be impossible due to the infinite number of possibilities.
-Because legal problems for law-abiding citizens who defend themselves are generally related to guns, Second Call Defense has been designed to deal with firearms only.
+No. We wanted to provide protection for use of all weapons, but it proved to be impossible due to the infinite number of possibilities.
+Because serious legal problems for law-abiding citizens who defend themselves are generally related to guns, and because we want to keep membership costs reasonable, Second Call Defense has been designed to deal with firearms only.

 Does Second Call Defense discriminate in its membership admission process?

 No. At Second Call Defense, our core mission is to provide legal protection to anyone who is forced to use a firearm in self defense.
 We believe that the U.S. Constitution, the Civil Rights Amendments, particularly the protections found in the Second Amendment, and services provided by Second Call Defense apply to everyone regardless of gender, gender expression, gender identity, sexual orientation, race, color, religion, age, national origin, disability, marital status, or military status.
 Second Call Defense is committed to providing the most comprehensive legal protection anywhere, to anyone.